How ObamaCare Works For You, Your Family, and Your Business

 Some insurance companies were canceling plans or raising prices due to the changes in the Affordable Care Act.
 New rules allow insurance companies to extend non-grandfathered plans until 2017, and many consumer protections were put in place to guard you against unjustified rate hikes.
 However, nothing is truly stopping your insurance company from trying to get an “upsell” in over the confusion of the law and make extra profits.
 If you got a letter telling you about a drastic rate increase, your insurance company might not have been telling you the whole story.
 By shopping the marketplace, talking to brokers, and speaking directly with providers, you can “shop around” for the best insurance option for you and your family.

-Americans making less than $48,560 as individuals, or $100,400 as a family of 4 (400% of the Federal Poverty Level in 2019; this increases slightly each year), may be eligible for free or low-cost health insurance.
-This is because of cost assistance subsidies, like tax Credits, which reduce premium costs; and cost sharing reduction subsidies, that lower cost sharing on copays, coinsurance, and deductibles.
+Americans making less than $51,040 as individuals, or $104,800 as a family of 4 (400% of the 2020 Federal Poverty Level; this increases slightly each year), may be eligible for free or low-cost health insurance.
+This is because of cost assistance subsidies, like tax credits, which reduce premium costs; and cost-sharing reduction subsidies, that lower cost-sharing on copays, coinsurance, and deductibles.
 You can only get cost assistance through your State’s Health Insurance Marketplace.
 Note: In some States brokers and providers can sign you up for a subsidized marketplace plan.

 Use the tool below to get an idea of what marketplace plans cost after subsidies in your State’s marketplace and to request quotes from a variety of qualified providers and brokers.